brocoders/nestjs-boilerplate/docs/database.md

      @Column()
      body: string;

-     // Here any fields what you need
+     // Here any fields that you need
    }
    ```